Sniki/Lenovo-Thinkpad-T440S/README.md

 8. Restart your computer.

-9. Open BIOS and disable all the security options.
+9. Open the BIOS and disable all the security options.
+(Security Chip, Intel (R) AT Module Activation, and Computrace Module)

 10. Boot via your Flash Drive.